scieloorg/PC-Programs/docs/source/markup.rst

 Functionalities
 ---------------

-- identify the bibliographic elements in a .doc or .html file
+- identify the elements of articles and texts, in a .doc or .html format file
-- identify the elements of references semiautomatically
+- identify semiautomatically the elements of references.
 - validate the identification according to `article <dtd.html#article>`_ and for `text <dtd.html#text>`_
 - generate XML files according to `http://dtd.nlm.nih.gov/publishing/3.0/`.
 - validate XML files according to `http://dtd.nlm.nih.gov/publishing/3.0/`.